lunatask/lunatask/README.md

 #### What's the order of tasks in the list?
 Can I reorder them?

 There's no drag'n'drop.
 Having it would mean that you would need to prioritize your tasks all the time.
 The goal is to do the prioritization automatically based on the information available on the task itself.
-You can indicate perceived outside priority and the app will automatically re-sort your tasks.
+You can indicate perceived outside priority and Lunatask will automatically re-sort your tasks.
 If two tasks have the same priority, older tasks will be on the top.
 This allows you to operate with steady progress, leaving no task behind.
 This applies to default sorting by priority/urgency, there're also other sorting options you can choose from (by estimate, by age etc.).

 #### Why is one of the tasks always highlighted in bold?